-- Law 105(I)/95 The Defective Products (Civil Liability) Laws of 1995 to 2002 ("Defective Products Law") which implement European Directive 1999/34/EC into Cyprus law; - Law 41(I)/2004 The General Safety of Products Law of 2004 ("Safety Law") which implements European Directive 2001/95/EC; - c) Contract Law Cap 149; and - d) Civil Wrongs Law Cap 148.
+- (a) Law 105(I)/1995 The Defective Products (Civil Liability) Laws of 1995 to 2002 ("Defective Products Law") which implement European Directive 1999/34/EC into Cyprus law; - (b) Law 41(I)/2004 The General Safety of Products Law of 2004 ("Safety of Products Law") which implements European Directive 2001/95/EC; - (c) the Contract Law Cap 149; and - (d) the Civil Wrongs Law Cap 148.

 A consumer has a prima facie claim under the Defective Products Law if he can prove that the product was defective and that it caused damage.
-The full definitions of 'damage' and of a 'defective product' are provided in the Defective Products Law.
-The law does not permit the producer to limit his liability via a contract or another form of agreement with the purchaser.
-The Safety Law imposes the legal requirements for product safety on all goods other than those for which specific legislation has been enacted.
+The full definitions of a 'defective product' and 'damage' are set out in the Defective Products Law.
+The law does not permit the producer to limit his liability via contract or other form of agreement with the purchaser.
+The Safety of Products Law imposes the legal requirements for product safety on all goods other than those for which specific legislation has been enacted.
 Specific legislation exists in respect of toys and electrical goods.

 Cap 149 allows an injured purchaser to claim for breach of contract against the immediate supplier of a defective product only.
 Liability depends on both the express and the implied terms of the contract between them.
-The Sale of Goods Law 10(I)/94 as amended implies several terms to contracts for the sale of goods to the consumer including fitness for purpose.
+The Sale of Goods Law 10(1)/94, as amended, implies several terms into contracts for the sale of goods to the consumer, including that the goods must be fit for purpose.